AryaKoureshi/Medical-Image-Processing/README.md

 # Medical Image Processing

-This repository contains code for processing and analyzing MRI images using Python.
+This repository contains code for processing and analyzing medical images using Python.
 The project covers a variety of tasks including image loading, manipulation, noise addition, filtering, and analysis.
 It also explores advanced techniques such as Fourier transforms, PCA, and morphological operations for image enhancement and analysis.

 ## Table of Contents
 1. [Getting Started](#getting-started)